aryanjassal/chroma/README.md

 		-- You can also expand all environment variables available to the program -- like in the shell.
 Extra variables have also been added, including:
 		-- $CACHEDIR: The cache directory for Chroma, usually `~/.cache/chroma` -- Okay, I lied.
-As of 0.1.0, you still can't use custom exports. out = "$CACHEDIR/colors.col",
+As of 0.1.0, you still can't use custom exports.
+You have to -- use the user-relative path.
+		out = "$CACHEDIR/colors.col",
 	},
 }